Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 38% of the respondents said that it would be at least somewhat justified to murder Trump.

-And they said, wait, wait.
+Wait, wait, wait.

-Now who what's the sample here?
+Now, what's the sample here?

-Uh 1,200 U.S. adults weighed to reflect national census demographics.
+1,200 U.S. adults weighed to reflect national census demographics.

-Uh 38% of the respondents said it would at least be somewhat justified to murder Trump.
+38% of the respondents said it would at least be somewhat justified to murder Trump.

-31% said the same about Musk, but when counting only left leaning respondents, just a c justification for killing Trump rose to 55%, and Elon Musk 48%.
+But when counting only left-leaning respondents, justification for killing Trump rose to 55% and Elon Musk, 48%.

-Okay, somewhat justified to kill to kill them.
+Okay, somewhat justified to kill them.

-That that's that's an interesting way to phrase it.
+That's an interesting way to phrase it.

-But no, those are however you phrase it, those are certainly disturbing numbers.
+But no, those are, however you phrase it, those are certainly disturbing numbers.

-And the report stated these are not isolated opinions.
+And the report stated, these are not isolated opinions.

 They are part of a tightly connected belief system linked to what we call left-wing authoritarianism.